 The Group has certain subsidiaries which are authorised and regulated by the FCA in addition to subsidiaries which undertake lending which is not regulated.
-We also have to comply with the relevant UK and EU regulations including anti-money laundering regulations and the General Data Protection Regulations.
+We also have to comply with the relevant UK and EU regulations including anti-money laundering regulations, the General Data Protection Regulations and the EU Securitisation Regulation.